BLXXDING/OneBotToRuleThemAll/README.md

 # OneBotToRuleThemAll
 One Bot To Rule Them All!

-I love :coffee:, :pizza: and :dancer:!
+I love :coffee:, :pizza: and :dancer:.